relroy/garbage_rolling/README.md

 ## Usage

-In your terminla simply type garbage_rolling, hit enter and enjoy!
+In your terminal simply type garbage_rolling, hit enter and enjoy!

 ## Contributing